Best Google Prime Day 2022 deals: Galaxy S22 series all-time lows, Pixel 6/Pro from $499, more

 - Nintendo’s AR Mario Kart Live Home Circuit drops to $60 ahead of Prime Day (Reg. $100)

-- Marshall’s metal-grille Stockwell II Portable Speaker returns to 2022 low at $150
+- Marshall’s metal-grille Stockwell II Portable Speaker returns to the 2022 low of $150

 - Microsoft’s latest Surface Laptop 4 13.5-inch AMD Ryzen 5 sees first discount to $850